Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Realizing Prethermal Behavior away from the High-Frequency Limit

-Along the way, we also investigate the following hypothesis: if the thermalization dynamics of a pure state subject to a Floquet drive exhibits a prethermal plateau, then the subsequent approach to the infinite temperature state, caused by unconstrained thermalization, is a quasi-static process; in particular, a subsystem remains in a thermal state of gradually changing temperature.
+Along the way, we also investigate the following hypothesis: if the thermalization dynamics of a pure state subject to a Floquet drive exhibits a prethermal plateau, then the subsequent approach to the infinite temperature state, caused by unconstrained thermalization, is a quasi-static process; in particular, a subsystem goes through a series of (approximately) thermal states of gradually changing temperature.
 However, when the system heats up to infinite temperature without going through a prethermal plateau, equilibration is first reached at energy densities corresponding to infinite temperature.